allegro/allegro.tech/_posts/2016-02-22-professional-approach-pays-off.md

 > How to make the work easier?

 The approach adopted by the team required taking care of all the aspects of good software.
-It means being able to introduce changes to each bit of the product as in the case of the Extreme Programming methodology.
-It means being unable to separate different project stages, e.g. “in January we will work on solution architecture and when it’s done, we will move on to metrics in February”.
+It meant being able to introduce changes to each bit of the product as in the case of the Extreme Programming (XP) methodology.
+XP approach advocates avoiding programming of features until they are actually needed, simplicity and clarity in code, so it fits our needs.
+It wasn’t reasonable to separate different project stages, e.g. “in January we will work on solution architecture and when it’s done, we will move on to metrics in February”.
 Such solutions merely pay off in such dynamic envioronment.
 That is why, I’ll indicate what we paid attention to in order to keep any problems at bay.
-So, let’s analyze what we did to make the work easier.
+So, let’s begin.

 ## From idea to development

-The first steps involved all the usual things developers do like building the application and automatic testing.
+The first steps involved all the usual things developers like building the application and automatic testing.
 Repetitive actions transforming the code into an application were arduous from the very start.
 As it was a Java project, we found a lot of ready-to-use tools and solutions that we could try out.
 The team selected the following testing frameworks:
 [JUnit + JBehave](http://allegro.tech/2015/03/acceptance-testing-with-jbehave-and-gradle.html), with the Gradle + Bamboo support as it